 However, none of those strategies are going to work if you don’t have a consistent flow of people and traffic coming to your site day after day, month after month.

 That’s why the first step in making money from your blog or website is building an audience and growing your traffic.

 SEO is your lifeline and absolutely vital to your success online.
 People won’t take the time to search for you on page 2 or 3.
 You need to make it easy for them to find you plain and simple.

 SEO can appear complex in the beginning but if you break it down it makes a lot of sense.
 And even a small amount can do wonders for your rankings.

 This beginner SEO guide will show you step-by-step exactly what to do to make sure your blog posts are search engine optimized correctly for Google, Yahoo & Bing.

 Simple SEO For Beginners

 Step 1.
 Install an SEO Plugin

-It is very beneficial for all your SEO needs because it saves you gobs of time, and works to help you create SEO friendly content like adding canonical tags, no-index tags, social media integration, on-page analysis, creating XML sitemaps and rich snippets, automatically for you, and much, much more.
+This SEO plugin is very beneficial for all your SEO needs because it saves you gobs of time, and works to help you create SEO friendly content like adding canonical tags, no-index tags, social media integration, on-page analysis, creating XML sitemaps and rich snippets, automatically for you, and much, much more.

-If you don’t happen to use WordPress as your CMS you can manually do SEO yourself, but it does take time and effort.
+If you don’t happen to use WordPress as your CMS you can manually do SEO yourself, but that will take tons of time and massive effort.

 Step 2.
 Determine Your Keywords

 Before you begin writing your blog or website post/articles, you need to determine what your keyword(s) or phrase(s) will be.

 If you use the Google keyword planner tool, you need to have an AdWords account to use the keyword planner which is FREE.

 It’s very important to understand the terms that people use when they search, and more importantly the intent behind them.

-Choose your keyword before you start writing.
-Say for example your keyword is ‘blogging tips‘.
+Choose your keywords before you start writing.
+Say for example your keyword is ‘expert blogging tips‘.
 Research your keyword with the tool and it will bring up the average monthly searches for the word and competition level and other detailed stats.